Thinking of Freelancing? Essential Steps to Take Before You Jump In

 It is also important that you have a good self-discipline and can motivate yourself.
 You will not have the boss asking for updates all the time, and you don’t want to let your first clients down, either.

-This is why you have to set clear and smart goals for your new business, so you stay focused on your income target and don’t take on work you don’t really enjoy doing.
+This is why you have to , so you stay focused on your income target and don’t take on work you don’t really enjoy doing.
 There are several great books that teach you how to set and achieve your personal goals and create a business from scratch.